spacebarchat/docs/docs/setup/clients/jank/web.md

 !!! note

-    Jank client does support pointing to by default your own instance, you can read about it [here](https://github.com/MathMan05/JankClient/blob/main/InstanceInfo.md)
+    Jank client supports pointing to your own instance by default, you can read about it [here](https://github.com/MathMan05/JankClient/blob/main/InstanceInfo.md)

 !!! warning